What are the early 2020 state minimum wage updates?

-With the federal rate unchanged since 2009, states have taken it upon themselves to increase minimum wage.
+With the federal rate unchanged since 2009, many states have taken it upon themselves to increase minimum wage.
 More than 20 states will see updated rates as the calendar turns to 2020.

 The following state changes will go into effect either Dec.
 31 or Jan.
 1, 2020.
 (Note: This information does not take into account city and county minimum wage rates, which may take precedence depending on the jurisdiction.)